nilesoneil/Mr-Roboger/README.md

 * _get into your file exploreer and go to the top of the directory_
 * _open index.html in your browser_

+## Tests

+Describe: mrRobo()

+Test: "It should return "beep" if a input is a 1."
+Code:
+let (number);
+Expected Output: "beep"

 ## Known Bugs

 * _None_